cran-task-views/Psychometrics/Psychometrics.md

 -   The `r pkg("cocron")` package provides functions to statistically compare two or more alpha coefficients based on either dependent or independent groups of individuals.
--   The `r pkg("CMC")` package calculates and plots the step-by-step Cronbach-Mesbach curve, that is a method, based on the Cronbach alpha coefficient of reliability, for checking the unidimensionality of a measurement scale.
 -   The `r pkg("betafunctions")` package includes an implementation of the so-called "Livingston and Lewis" approach to classification accuracy and consistency.